top of page

 Lily Allen - West End Girl

 After a seven year hiatus from making music, Lily Allen recorded what can only be regarded as a musical Burn Book.
 Its cover, a painted portrait of herself gazing resolutely at the viewer, frames the juicy tracklist about her husband’s not-so-secret sexual escapades.
-After discovering actor David Harbour’s affairs in December of last year, Allen began recording West End Girl quickly thereafter, exposing not only her own secrets, but also her husband’s in a ruthless show of h
+After discovering actor David Harbour’s affairs in December of last year, Allen began recording West End Girl quickly thereafter, exposing not only her own secrets, but also her husband’s in a ruthless show of ha

 Nov 20, 20254 min read